woodcrest-university/community-charter/chamber-of-commerce.md

 2.1 Individuals must submit a business proposal to the Chamber of Commerce for review and approval before renting a commercial plot.

 2.2 The proposal must include:
-   a) Business name and type (e.g. retail, service, entertainment, etc.)
+  - Business name and type (e.g. retail, service, entertainment, etc.)
-   b) Detailed description of products/services offered
+  - Detailed description of products/services offered
-   c) Target customer base and how it fits into the Woodcrest community
+  - Target customer base and how it fits into the Woodcrest community
-   d) Proposed location (specific rental plot if known)
+  - Proposed location (specific rental plot if known)
-   e) Any special requirements or requests (e.g. zoning variances)
+  - Any special requirements or requests (e.g. zoning variances)
-   f) Proof of any necessary permits or licenses (e.g. alcohol permit, health department certifications)
+  - Proof of any necessary permits or licenses (e.g. alcohol permit, health department certifications)

 2.3 Individuals are responsible for obtaining all required permits and licenses from the appropriate Woodcrest and North Carolina authorities before submitting their proposal.